How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Acknowledgements

 \section{Acknowledgements}

 We are grateful to John Peacock and the members of the \simba\ collaboration for helpful discussions.
 We acknowledge the \texttt{yt} team for development and support of \texttt{yt}.
-DS is supported by the European Research Council, under grant no. 670193.
+Throughout this work, DS was supported by the European Research Council, under grant no. 670193, by the STFC consolidated grant no. RA5496, and by the Swiss National Science Foundation (SNSF) Professorship grant no. 202671.
 RD acknowledges support from the Wolfson Research Merit Award program of the U.K. Royal Society.
-WC is supported by the STFC AGP Grant ST/V000594/1.
+WC is supported by the STFC AGP Grant ST/V000594/1 and the Atracci\'{o}n de Talento Contract no. 2020-T1/TIC-19882 granted by the Comunidad de Madrid in Spain.
 He further acknowledges the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-A01 and CMS-CSST-2021-B01.
 SA is supported by a Science \& Technology Facilities Council (STFC) studentship through the Scottish Data-Intensive Science Triangle (ScotDIST).
 This work used the DiRAC\MVAt Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility.
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
-This work made extensive use of the NASA Astrophysics Data System and of the astro-ph preprint archive at arXiv.org.\\
+This work made extensive use of the NASA Astrophysics Data System and of the astro-ph preprint archive at arXiv.org.